fearlsgroove/drupal-recaptcha/README.txt

 -------------

-1. Enable both the reCAPTCHA and CAPTCHA modules in: admin/build/modules
+1. Enable both the reCAPTCHA and CAPTCHA modules in: admin/modules
-   Note: The reCAPTCHA module requires at least Captcha
-         version 3.x

-2. You'll now find a reCAPTCHA tab in the CAPTCHA administration page available at: admin/user/captcha/recaptcha
+2. You'll now find a reCAPTCHA administration page available at: admin/settings/recaptcha

-6. Register for a public and private reCAPTCHA key at: http://recaptcha.net/api/getkey
+3. Register for a public and private reCAPTCHA key at: http://recaptcha.net/api/getkey

-7. Input the keys into the reCAPTCHA settings.
+4. Input the keys into the reCAPTCHA settings.
 The rest of the settings should be fine as their defaults.

-8. Visit the Captcha administration page and set where you want the reCAPTCHA form to be presented: admin/user/captcha
+5. Visit the Captcha administration page and set where you want the reCAPTCHA form to be presented: admin/settings/captcha

 MAILHIDE INPUT FORMAT